Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: High-welfare farming practices for livestock.

-Requirements: Animals must be raised outdoors on pasture or range for their entire lives, without confinement.
+What are the Requirements: Animals must be raised outdoors on pasture or range for their entire lives, without confinement.
 Producers must adhere to rigorous standards covering animal health, transport, and slaughter practices.
 Compliance is verified through independent audits.

-Description: Certified Animal Welfare Approved by AGW is a food label that ensures animals are raised under the highest welfare standards and promotes sustainable farming practices.
+What does it mean: Certified Animal Welfare Approved by AGW is a food label that ensures animals are raised under the highest welfare standards and promotes sustainable farming practices.

 Link: Animal Welfare Approved